Blake Snell

-Blake Ashton Snell (born December 4, 1992), is an American professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
-The Tampa Bay Rays selected Snell in the first round of the 2011 Major League Baseball draft.
-He made his MLB debut with the Rays in 2016 and won the Cy Young Award in the American League (AL) in 2018, when he was an All-Star and led the league in both wins and earned run average (ERA).
+Blake Ashton Snell (born December 4, 1992) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+He has previously played in MLB for the Tampa Bay Rays, San Diego Padres, and San Francisco Giants.

+Snell was selected by the Rays in the first round of the 2011 MLB draft and made his MLB debut with them in 2016.
+He won the American League (AL) Cy Young Award in 2018, when he was an All-Star and led the league in both wins and earned run average (ERA).
+The Rays traded Snell to the Padres before the 2021 season and he won his second Cy Young Award in 2023.

+Snell signed with the Giants in 2024.
+He threw a no-hitter on August 2 against the Cincinnati Reds.
+He began a five-year contract with the Dodgers in 2025.
+He was a part of the team's 2025 World Series championship over the Toronto Blue Jays.

 Early life

+Blake Ashton Snell was born on December 4, 1992, in Seattle, Washington.
 Snell attended Shorewood High School in Shoreline, Washington, where he played for the baseball team.
 In high school, he trained at a facility owned by his father, a former minor league baseball player.
-In his senior season, Snell recorded a 9–0 win–loss record, a 1.00 ERA with 128 strikeouts in over 63 innings pitched.
+In his senior season, Snell recorded a 9–0 win–loss record, a 1.00 earned run average (ERA) with 128 strikeouts in over 63 innings pitched.